winning-DevOps-Project/ie-bank-infra-2024/docs/fullstack.md

 ### TDD Workflow
 TDD is a repeated process where we write failing tests, write code that ensures the test passes, and refactor.

+### User Stories and Acceptance Criteria
+We collaborated closely with the Product Owner and Cloud Architect to document the user stories, each with clear and testable acceptance criteria.

+**User Story 1: Password Complexity**
+The acceptance criteria required a user to register with a password meeting specific complexity requirements. the functional test for this story validated that a user could only register with a password meeting the criteria.
+It checked for a 201 status code, access tokens, and a success message.
+The password validation logic was implemented in the backend after writing this test, ensuring that the development alignd to TDD principles.

+**User Story 2: Register and Manage Bank Accounts** The acceptance criteria for this story required users to register and access their dashboard, where they could manage their bank accounts.
+The functional tests, such as creating and getting accounts, ensured that new accounts were created correctly and that users could retrieve account details, including balances and transaction histories.
+The development process was guided by these tests, ensuring features like unique account numbers and access control were fully functional.

+**User Story 3: View Transactions in the Dashboard** This story required the dashboard to display all transactions, with details such as dates, amounts.
+Functional tests like test_deposit_money and test_transfer_money validated that transaction operations were correctly logged and reflected in the account balance.
+The test to get accounts made sure that the dashboard displayed accurate summaries.

 ### Testing & Implementation Details
 - **Unit Tests**:
   - Developed using **Pytest**, which verifies components of the implementation.
+  - Default Balance: Checked that new accounts were initialized with a balance of 0.0.
+  - Unique Account Numbers: Ensured that account numbers were unique to avoid conflicts.
+  - Default Account Status: Confirmed that newly created accounts had an "Active" status.
 - **Functional Tests**:
   - This was done using **Postman**, with **Postbot**, to verifiy the end-to-end scenarios in the **User Acceptance Testing (UAT)** environment.
 This includes the overall management of a bank accpunt, the respective transactions, as well as the user's authorised login.
+  - Register Endpoint: Validated that users could register successfully and receive tokens.
+  - Login Endpoint: Confirmed that users could log in with valid credentials and retrieve access and refresh tokens.
+  - Create Account: Tested the creation of accounts with proper authentication headers.
+  - Deposit Money: Verified that depositing money updated the account balance correctly.
+  - Transfer Money: Tested the transfer, ensuring sender and recipient balances were updated accurately.
+  - Get Accounts: Checked that authenticated users could retrieve their accounts and transaction summaries.

 ---